GabrieleCalarota/SCP/README.md

 ### Setup AWS
  - Create a bucket in S3 Storage
- - Upload all the project files (or eventually only test files)
+ - Upload all the project files (Only the test files are required)
  - Compile the project and upload the jar file to the bucket
  - Setup a cluster (EMR).
 The project has been tested under this configurations: emr-5.30.1, m5.xlarge, Spark 2.4.5 - Zeppelin 0.8.2
  - Connect through ssh to the master node